 Avoiding certain foods can help minimize the reaction.
 It should also be noted that OAS is usually related to fresh or raw fruits and vegetables.
 Cooked or processed foods don’t tend to cause the same reactivity.
 Avoiding certain foods, especially during the height of the pollen season, depends on the plant allergy.
 Grass pollens tend to have cross-reactivity with oranges, tomatoes, melons and figs. Ragweed allergy can have cross-reactivity with bananas, cantaloupe, cucumber, zucchini, artichoke and Echinacea and chamomile tea.
 Apples, cherries, strawberries, and almonds are also commonly associated with OAS.

 Foods that trigger OAS are generally, an obvious source of allergy aggravation.
 IgG-mediated food sensitivities and increased histamine intake and increased circulating histamine are other common, but less known causes of worsening allergy symptoms.
-For the remainder of this article I will stick to IgG-mediated allergies, as Dr. Luis has provided information on Histamine.
+For the remainder of this article I will stick to IgG-mediated allergies.

 What is IgG?
 IgG is one of 5 immunoglobulins (antibodies).
 The classes of immunoglobulins are: IgE, IgG, IgA, IgM and IgD.
 An immunoglobulin is a complex protein made by immune cells (lymphocytes) to destroy or neutralize a foreign protein.
 Each class of immunoglobulins serves a different function and is either a primary or secondary defender.
 Antibodies are vital to health, however, when the formation is inappropriate or excessive it can lead to illness.